We are now ready to replace the emulated RAN with physical gNBs and

 three.
 For example, we have experience with an n78 device and an n48

-device, with the latter (n48) now becoming the default.
-For that
+device, with the latter (n48) becoming the preferred band (due in

 00101 is currently recommended.